RESEARCH

 The research specialties led by Anselm Pi Rambla together with Professor Dr. Sergi Grau covers complex studies and research in history, philosophy, archaeology, anthropology, archaeoastronomy, ancient architecture and science in early cultures.

-The core team of the research division is supported by Marta Pi, Andres Adasme, Angela de Dalmau and Barbara Padial among other specialists.
+The core team of the research division is supported by Marta Pi, Andres Adasme and Angela de Dalmau among other specialists.

 Archaeology